Backstage users can use the Notifications module to send information to app users within a workspace.

 This includes the notifications sent by Backstage users, as described above, as well as those sent automatically by the modules, in the form of meeting invites or updates, connection requests, feed, polling and form notifications.

 When new notifications are received, a red badge will appear on the Notifications icon, and tapping notifications will display the notification:

-- Scheduled notifications will be received on-time even if the users's device is offline.
+- Scheduled notifications will not be received as push notifications if the users's mobile device is offline.

 - Notifications that are to be sent immediately, or scheduled to be sent at a time based on the users's time-zone, will only be delivered if the users's device is online.

 - Timezone-aware scheduled notifications need to be scheduled one day in advance.
 Notifications will start to be delivered when the specified time is reached in the first timezone, i.e. at UTC+14, and from then on the notifications will be delivered every hour.

 - Users who do not have a timezone set will receive the notification in the GMT timezone.